What is this program about?

 When is the program held?

-The 2017 program dates are June 18, 2017- August 11, 2017.
-This includes one or two Saturdays in May/June (no school vacation times), 8 weeks during the summer, and some Saturdays during the time-period from September through February.
-The summer residential program will run Monday, June 19 through Friday, August 11.
+The 2018 program dates are June 17, 2018- August 10, 2018.
+This includes a Saturday Orientation in early June, 8 weeks during the summer, and some Saturdays during the time-period from September through February.
+The summer residential program will run Monday, June 18 through Friday, August 10.
 Applicants must commit to attend the entire eight‐week program in order to participate.
 Students will participate in research each weekday of the residential session.
-Recreational activities and entertainment activities will be scheduled in the evenings/weekends.
+Recreational activities and entertainment activities will be scheduled in the evenings and on weekends.

 How will I spend my time?